Rubella: Treatment

-There is no specific treatment for rubella; however, management is a matter of responding to symptoms to diminish discomfort.
-Treatment of newborn babies is focused on management of the complications.
+There is no specific treatment for rubella; however, the cornerstone of management is supportive care to diminish discomfort.
+Treatment of newborns focuses on managing complications.
 Congenital heart defects and cataracts can be corrected by direct surgery.

 Management for ocular congenital rubella syndrome (CRS) is similar to that for age-related macular degeneration, including counseling, regular monitoring, and the provision of low vision devices, if required.

 Prognosis

-Rubella infection of children and adults is usually mild, self-limiting, and often asymptomatic.
+Rubella infection in children and adults is usually mild, self-limiting, and often asymptomatic.
 The prognosis in children born with CRS is poor.

 Epidemiology

 Rubella occurs worldwide.
 The virus tends to peak during the spring in countries with temperate climates.
-Before the vaccine against rubella was introduced in 1969, widespread outbreaks usually occurred every 6–9 years in the United States and 3–5 years in Europe, mostly affecting children in the 5–9 year old age group.
+Before the vaccine against rubella was introduced in 1969, widespread outbreaks usually occurred every 6–9 years in the United States and 3–5 years in Europe, mostly affecting children in the 5-9-year-old age group.
 Since the introduction of vaccine, occurrences have become rare in those countries with high uptake rates.

 Vaccination has interrupted the transmission of rubella in the Americas: no endemic case has been observed since February 2009.
 Vaccination is still strongly recommended as the virus could be reintroduced from other continents should vaccination rates in the Americas drop.
 During the epidemic in the US between 1962 and 1965, rubella virus infections during pregnancy were estimated to have caused 30,000 stillbirths and 20,000 children to be born impaired or disabled as a result of CRS.
 Universal immunisation producing a high level of herd immunity is important in the control of epidemics of rubella.

-In the UK, there remains a large population of men susceptible to rubella who have not been vaccinated.
-Outbreaks of rubella occurred amongst many young men in the UK in 1993 and in 1996 the infection was transmitted to pregnant women, many of whom were immigrants and were susceptible.
+In the UK, a large population of unvaccinated men remains susceptible to rubella.
+Outbreaks of rubella occurred amongst many young men in the UK in 1993, and in 1996, the infection was transmitted to pregnant women, many of whom were immigrants and were susceptible.
 Outbreaks still arise, usually in developing countries where the vaccine is not as accessible.
 The complications encountered in pregnancy from rubella infection (miscarriage, fetal death, congenital rubella syndrome) are more common in Africa and Southeast Asia at a rate of 121 per 100,000 live births compared to 2 per 100,000 live births in the Americas and Europe.

 In Japan, 15,000 cases of rubella and 43 cases of congenital rubella syndrome were reported to the National Epidemiological Surveillance of Infectious Diseases between October 15, 2012, and March 2, 2014, during the 2012–13 rubella outbreak in Japan.
 They mainly occurred in men aged 31–51 and young adults aged 24–34.